Pacobart/terraform-plan-parser/README.md

 1. Run a plan on the workspace in terraform cloud and download the raw plan by pressing `View raw log`
 2. Copy the plan and rename to the workspace name to avoid confusion.
 Ex: starting-plan-log.txt
-3. Run `python main.py destroys starting-plan-log.txt` to output the terraform state removal commands
+3. Run `python main.py destroyed starting-plan-log.txt` to output the terraform state removal commands
 4. Run the state removal commands against the workspace
 5. Run another plan on the workspace in terraform cloud and validate for no `destroys` in the plan